KDRV: Dispute with Dish Network

-On December 10, 2010, KDRV announced on its newscast that its owner Chambers Communications and Dish Network could not come to a long-term agreement to keep the station on the air in the Medford market and were in danger of losing local ABC programming as a result.
+On December 10, 2010, KDRV announced on its newscast that its owner, Chambers Communications, and Dish Network could not come to a long-term agreement to keep the station on the air in the Medford market and were in danger of losing local ABC programming as a result.
 Viewers were encouraged to read a special Q&A page regarding this matter.
 Despite their best efforts, their previous agreement expired on December 15 and the stations were removed from the Dish Network local line-ups.
-Chambers and Dish finally came to an agreement to resume service and on December 30, 2010, the stations returned on Dish Network.
+Chambers and Dish finally came to an agreement to resume service, and on December 30, 2010, the stations returned to Dish Network.